TarVanimelde/cache-simulator/README.md

 	[--silent -s] : Only prints severe logs and simulation results to console.

-The format of the traces the simulator accepts is
+The expected trace format is

 	0 0xFFF1A237 : Load the block containing the address 0xFFF1A237 into the cache (read).